 Q: What are the requirements for this master program?

-A: If you do fulfil all other formal requirements (see above) but have a BA grade below 2.2, you will be invited for an interview.
-During the interview a small team will test whether your qualifications are sufficient for the program regardless the grade you achieved in the BA.
+A: Applicants who fulfil all other formal requirements but have a BA grade worse than 1.9 will be invited for an interview.
+During the interview a small team will test whether the applicants’ qualifications are sufficient for the program regardless the grade achieved in the BA.

 Q: Which documents do I need for the application?